 5. Specify the purpose of the professional limited liability company (required only for PLLCs)

-If you’re setting up a professional limited liability company, use Box 4 (top of page 2 of the form) to state the professional service or services that the limited liability company is being formed to provide.
+If you’re setting up a professional limited liability company, use box 3 to state the professional service or services that the limited liability company is being formed to provide.

 6. Provide the business address for the limited liability company